kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 ```
 ### Volume API Changes

-With Snapshot API available, users could provision volumes from snapshot and data will be prepopulated to the volumes.
+With Snapshot API available, users could provision volumes from snapshot and data will be pre-populated to the volumes.
 Also considering clone and other possible storage operations, there could be many different types of sources used for populating the data to the volumes.
 In this proposal, we add a general "DataSource" which could be used to represent different types of data sources.

 #### The `DataSource` Object in PVC

-Add a new `DataSource` field into both PVC and PV to represent the source of the data which is prepopulated to the provisioned volume.
-If an external-provisioner does not understand the new `DataSource` field and does not pre-populate the new volume, PV/PVC controller should be able to detect that (e.g. PVC has `DataSource` but PV does not) and fail the operation.
+Add a new `DataSource` field into both PVC to represent the source of the data which is populated to the provisioned volume.
+External-provisioner will check `DataSource` field and try to provision volume from the sources.
+In the first version, only VolumeSnapshot is the supported `Type` for data source object reference.
+Other types will be added in a future version.
+If unsupported `Type` is used, the PV Controller SHALL fail the operation.
 Please see more details in [here](https://github.com/kubernetes/community/pull/2495)

 Possible `DataSource` types may include the following: